JohnPMills/modern-saturn/content/sign-up.md

 title: sign-up
 sections:
   - type: hero_section
-    subtitle: YOU ARE ONE OF THE FIRST TO HEAR ABOUT GAMERS VS. DEPRESSION
+    subtitle: YOU ARE ONE OF THE FIRST TO HEAR ABOUT GVD
     align: center
     padding_top: medium
     padding_bottom: medium